Atmospheric CO2 from AIRS 2002-2016

 Datasets used in this visualization

-Monthly CO2 from AIRS DAAC.See more visualizations using this data set
+Monthly CO2 from AIRS DAAC.See all pages that use this dataset

 Note: While we identify the data sets used in these visualizations, we do not store any further details, nor the data sets themselves on our site.